18pairsonkith/18pairsonkith/README.md

 # My Website

-This is the repository for my personal website.
+This is the repository 18pairsonkith.com.
 The website showcases my portfolio of work and includes my blog posts, project showcase, and contact information.

 ## Contributing